 Moody's sees providers facing risk of payment cuts, tighter scrutiny

-With the Medicare program paying more than $300 billion to U.S. healthcare providers each year—and with about 70% of rated U.S. corporate healthcare providers relying on Medicare and Medicaid for more than one-third of their total revenue—payment reductions could “severely impair the financial performance and credit ratings” of these providers, the report said.
+With the Medicare program paying more than $300 billion to U.S. healthcare providers each year—and with about 70% of rated U.S. corporate healthcare providers relying on Medicare and Medicaid for more than one-third of their total revenue—payment reductions could “severely impair the financial performance and credit ratings” of these providers, according to the report.

 The report also included sector-by-sector comparisons and noted that Medicare payments to general hospitals will decline by 0.4%, or $440 million, in 2011 compared with 2010; aggregate payments to long-term, acute-care hospitals will increase by 0.5%, or $22 million, in fiscal 2011; and Medicare payment rates for next year will increase 1.7%, or about $542 million.
 All figures are based on estimates from the CMS, the report noted.